pmelchi/pmelchi.github.io/_posts/2021-11-13-Angular-Starting.markdown

 import { FormsModule } from '@angular/forms';
 import { BrowserModule } from '@angular/platform-browser';
 import { AppComponent } from './app.component';
-//New module in a relative path import { ServerComponent } from './server/server.component';
+//New module with relative path import { ServerComponent } from './server/server.component';

 @NgModule({